Robo-Smith/platform/README.md

 # Platform created for a wedding ceremony:
-Uses Mecanum drive to provide omni directional drivability and rotaion around center.
+Uses Mecanum drive to provide omni directional drivability and rotaion.
+Code originated and has been refined with ChatGPT prompts.
+This repository was created to track working versions as new functionality is added and existing code is refined.

-# Code originated from ChatGPT prompt:
+# Latest Prompt
 I have a robot with software running on a raspberry pi 4.
 The Pi is Bluetooth connected to an 8bitdo lite 2 controller.
 The robot has mecanum wheels attached to Talon SRX speed controllers that are connected to an Arduino Nano through a USB cable.
 The Talon controllers are connected to the following pins on Arduino for PWM control:
 Front Right	14
 Rear Right	15